nsdigirolamo/opengl-playground/README.md

 directory contains a 3D model of the Utah Teapot sourced from [this webpage.](https://users.cs.utah.edu/~dejohnso/models/teapot.html)

-This project requires `cmake` to be installed on your system.
-To build from source, clone the repository and run the following commands while within the newly cloned directory:
+To build this project, make sure you have `cmake` and [GLFW](https://www.glfw.org/) installed on your system.
+Clone the repository and run the following commands while within the newly cloned directory:

 ```bash
 cmake .